Akanksha1G/KBC-Game/README.md

 # KBC GAME (KAUN BANEGA CAROREPATI)
-This project was developed as course project under Nivedit Jain, instructor, Python Engineering Times Course.
+This project was developed as course project under **Nivedit Jain**, _instructor_, Python Engineering Times Course.
 This project encouraged me to make real life application.
 It also increased my knowledge of programming concepts and language.
 ## Introduction
 The Classic Quiz Game, Kaun Banega Crorepati (The Indian version of Who wants to be a Millionaire?).
 This is a Classic Quiz Game.
 12 Questions will be presented to you one by one.
 Answer your way to win Rs.
 1 Crore, and become a 'Crorepati' (Millionaire).